grafnu/daq-1/schemas/udmi/README.md

 * Device _metadata_ ([example](metadata.tests/example.json)) stored _about_ a device,
 but not directly available to the device, defined by [<em>metadata.json</em>](metadata.json).

+## Validation

+To verify correct operation of a real system, follow the instructions outlined in the [validator subsystem docs](../../../docs/validator.md), which provides for a suitable communication channel.
+Additional sample messages are easy to include in the regression suite if there are new cases to test.

 ## Message Detail Notes

 ### State Message